big-data-europe/docker-spark/README.md

 Currently supported versions:
 * Spark 2.3.2 for Hadoop 2.7+ with OpenJDK 8
 * Spark 2.3.1 for Hadoop 2.7+ with OpenJDK 8
+* Spark 2.3.1 for Hadoop 2.8 with OpenJDK 8
 * Spark 2.3.0 for Hadoop 2.7+ with OpenJDK 8
 * Spark 2.2.2 for Hadoop 2.7+ with OpenJDK 8
 * Spark 2.2.1 for Hadoop 2.7+ with OpenJDK 8